tessercat/daoistic-book/book.md

 We all think we're right
 when we're wrong.

+It's because

-It's because something and nothing create each other, and hard and easy become each other.
+something and nothing create each other, hard and easy become each other,

-It's because long and short measure each other, and high and low average each other.
+long and short measure each other, high and low average each other,

-It's because playing and hearing tune each other, and intro and coda follow each other.
+cause and effect cancel each other, before and after follow each other.

-So the wise are in the business of doing nothing, they go to the school of silence.
+So the wise are in the business of doing nothing, take orders from silence.

-Everyone helps out,
-but they don't organize it.

-Everyone behaves,
-but they don't tell them what to do.

-Everything works out,
-but they don't stay there.
+They organize things but don't control them, manage but don't force them, build but don't stay there.

 Above all they don't stay there so they don't get left behind.

 ## Notes

-The key character here is 處 in R, 居 in G and MWD.

-Literally stay,
-both having the meaning of
-preside over,
-take responsibility for.

 [亡無]
 [形刑較]